craws/OpenAtlas/install/upgrade/upgrade.md

 No database update is required but an additional Python package is needed:

 #### Additional package
 The unidecode package is used to transliterate URLs to ASCII.
 The lxml package is used for faster and better xml creation.

     sudo apt install python3-unidecode python3-lxml

-To keep the installed packages clean, python3-dicttoxml can be removed:
+python3-dicttoxml can be removed:

     sudo apt remove python3-dicttoxml

+#### New export directory structure
-To move already exported SQL files to the new directory please run:
+To adapt already exported SQL file paths to the new directory structure:

     mv /var/www/openatlas/files/export/*7z /var/www/openatlas/files/export/sql/

+#### Tests (Optional)
+For full test coverage, copy *ARCHE_METADATA* from 'instance/example_testing.py' to 'testing.py'.

 ### 8.13.0 to 8.14.0
 A code base update (e.g. with git pull) and a webserver restart is sufficient.